Difficult Bible Quiz about the Physical Bible

 a.
 Authors credit Gilgamesh with writing the book of David.

-c.
-This incident is most likely a fictional story about a king of Uruk in Mesopotamia.
+The story of Gilgamesh is most likely a made-up story about a king of Uruk in Mesopotamia.

-Many people believe this story to be true and connect it with the Biblical account of the massive flood and the idea of the afterlife.
+Many people believe this story to be true and correct, as it is the same story as the Biblical account of the massive flood and tells of the afterlife.

-George Smith discovered the Assyrian tablets in 1872.
+In 1872, George Smith discovered the tablets in Assyria.

-Some believe that the Epic of Gilgamesh validates the Bible because both contain the same story.
+Some believe that the Epic of Gilgamesh validates the Bible because both tell the same story about a flood.

 The story of Gilgamesh.

 a.
-It is a story about the Ammonites that lived in Moab after they captured the land.
+It is a story about the Ammonites that lived in Moab after they captured the land of the Moabites.

 b.
-The stone tells the story of Moab, the grandson of Lot, and his descendants.
+The Moabite stone tells the story of Moab, the grandson of Lot, and his descendants.

 c.
-Written on the stone is the story of a war fought with Israel in 850 BC.
+It is a stone etched with the story of a war fought with Israel in 850 BC.

-c.
-The stone tells the story of a war fought with Israel as described in the Bible.
+The Moabite Stone tells the story of a war fought with Israel, as described in the Bible.

 The story tells how, in 850 BC, Moab revolted against King Jehoram of the northern kingdom of Israel, as described in the Bible.